Two of my favourite recipe books - Natural Born Feeder by Roz Purcell and Hemsely & Hemsley The Art of Eating Well both use maca in their recipes.

 I avoided it for a while, thinking it was another powder I could do without.
 But I eventually caved!
 I'm so glad I did.

-The big thing for me is always taste (I've been put off trying baobab so far because friends said it tastes disgusting!) and with maca it's a hit.
-When you haven't got sugar, maca adds a caramel or butterscotch type flavour to your dish without the naughties.
+The big thing for me is always taste when it comes to picking ingredients.
+I've been put off trying baobab so far because friends said it tastes disgusting!
+But with maca it's a hit.
+It adds a caramel or butterscotch type flavour to your dish which I love.

 PREP TIME: 5 minutes

 COOK TIME: 10 minutes